-Crack the right combination and be part Melbourne Polytechnic’s renowned locksmithing teaching and training with the Certificate II in Engineering Pathways.
+Crack the right combination and be part of Melbourne Polytechnic’s renowned locksmithing teaching and training with the Certificate II in Engineering Pathways.
 Physical security is an important consideration for everyone and the locksmithing industry is constantly evolving to meet the demand for new products, new technology and new methods.

 Decipher your career code early and secure your future